swanhtet01/InsightFactory/README.md

 - `config/` — Configuration files

 ## Usage
-1. Place your Google Drive credentials in `credentials.json`.
+1. Copy `.env.example` to `.env` and fill in any API keys (OpenAI, Gemini, GitHub).
+2. Download Google API credentials and save as `credentials.json` (not tracked; see `credentials_sample.json` for format).
-2. Run the full pipeline once: `python -m helpers.pipeline_runner "<file1>" "<file2>" ...` or let the Drive watcher call it automatically.
+3. Run the full pipeline once: `python -m helpers.pipeline_runner "<file1>" "<file2>" ...` or let the Drive watcher call it automatically.
-3. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts)
+4. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts)
-4. Run the app: `streamlit run app.py`
+5. Run the app: `streamlit run app.py`
-5. All analytics are auto-updated from your Drive folder with results stored in `reports/`.
+6. All analytics are auto-updated from your Drive folder with results stored in `reports/`.

 ## Maintenance
 - Only keep files and modules listed above.
 Remove legacy/unused files for clarity.